 As a part of the Trail Foundation's (TTF) redevelopment of the Drake Bridge Commons at Butler Trail, GO collaborative was brought on to help engage Austin's diverse communities in different processes of envisioning the future of the space.
-Public engagement for Drake Bridge Commons was developed into a three-part strategy that included a one-day, onsite event, a two-week online survey, and five microengagements with improv actors at various locations along the Trail.
+Public engagement for Drake Bridge Commons was developed into a two phased strategy.
+In Part 1, the engagements included a one-day, onsite events, a two-week online survey, and five micro-engagements with improv actors at various locations along the Trail.
+In Part 2, there was an additional one-day on-site event accompanied by a three-week survey to respond to the proposed design.